Cxdyr/Early-Projects/README.md

 # Early-C-Projects
-This repository contains projects I worked on while learning fundamentals of C++
+This repository contains projects I worked on while learning fundamentals of C++.
+To view them clone this repository on your machine using either local or remote means and run each project from its main file in your IDE of choice.

 - GamblingMachine    (1/2022)
 simulates a gambling casino